ethanweed/praat-workshop/slides/02_Automating-Praat.md

 --

-Make Praat do your work for you!
+Make the computer do your work for you!

 <img src="https://imgs.xkcd.com/comics/automation.png" width=""/>